 If you're a fan of Marilyn Monroe, a classic movie star and icon, why not immortalize her by decoupaging one of her posters onto a dresser.
 This craft technique works well with any poster decoupaged onto a dresser with a flat front.

 04 of 10

 Many people think that decoupage is only for paper cutouts.
 It is possible to decoupage fabric onto furniture, and this boho style dresser proves it.
-It is covered with a black and white tapestry style fabric and looks as if it has been decorated with handpainted artwork.
-Couldn't you just see this in a college dorm room?
-So pretty and unique!Continue to 5 of 10 below.
+The dresser is decoupaged with tapestry-style fabric that looks like hand-painted artwork or lace from afar.Continue to 5 of 10 below.

 05 of 10